Rules of The Game

 • Holds the ball for more than 6 seconds before releasing it

-• Handles the ball after releasing it and before another player has touched it
+• Handles the ball after releasing it before another player has touched it

 • Handles the ball from a team mate’s throw in